Secure CheckoutPersonal information is secured with SSL technology.

 Founder and CEO of Linguistic Technology Systems, Fort Lee, NJ, USA

 Nilanjan Dey received his Ph.
 D. Degree from Jadavpur University, India, in 2015.
-He is an Assistant Professor in the Department of Information Technology, Techno India College of Technology, Kolkata, W.B., India.
+He is an Assistant Professor in the Department of Information Technology, Techno International New Town, Kolkata, W.B., India.
 He holds an honorary position of Visiting Scientist at Global Biomedical Technologies Inc., CA, USA and Research Scientist of Laboratory of Applied Mathematical Modeling in Human Physiology, Territorial Organization of- Scientific and Engineering Unions, Bulgaria.
 Associate Researcher of Laboratoire RIADI, University of Manouba, Tunisia.
 His research topic is Medical Imaging, Data mining, Machine learning, Computer Aided Diagnosis, Atherosclerosis etc. He is the Editor-in-Chief of International Journal of Ambient Computing and Intelligence (IGI Global), US, International Journal of Rough Sets and Data Analysis (IGI Global), US, the International Journal of Synthetic Emotions (IGI Global), US, (Co-EinC) and International Journal of Natural Computing Research (IGI Global), US.
 Series Editor (Co.) of Advances in Ubiquitous Sensing Applications for Healthcare (AUSAH), Elsevier, Advances in Geospatial Technologies (AGT) Book Series, (IGI Global), US, Executive Editor of International Journal of Image Mining (IJIM), Inderscience, Associated Editor of IEEE Access and International Journal of Information Technology, Springer.
 He has 20 books and more than 200 research articles in peer-reviewed journals and international conferences.
 He is the organizing committee member of several international conferences including ITITS, W4C, ICMIR, FICTA, ICICT.

 Amira S. Ashour is currently an Assistant Professor and Head of Electronics and Electrical Communications Engineering, Faculty of Engineering, Tanta University, Egypt.
 She was the Chair of Computer Engineering Department- female section, Computers and Information Technology (CIT) College, Taif University, KSA for one year from 2015.
 She was the Chair of Computer Science Department - female section, CIT College, Taif University, KSA for 5 years.
 She has authored/edited more than 20 books with Elsevier, and Springer, and published more than 150 papers in repute journals.
 Ashour is a Series Co-Editor of Advances in Ubiquitous Sensing Applications for Healthcare, Elsevier.
 She is an Editor-in-Chief for the International Journal of Synthetic Emotions (IJSE), IGI Global, US.
 She is an Associate Editor and reviewer in several journals.
 Her research interests include Biomedical Engineering, Computer- aided diagnosis systems, Image processing, Medical imaging, Machine learning, Optimization, Neutrosophic theory, Smart antenna, Direction of arrival estimation, and Targets tracking.